 Notes

 Mise en Place is super important here.
 This means to be sure and have everything prepped and ready to go before you start cooking!
-The dish comes together very quickly and you won't have time to stop and chop or run to the pantry!Chicken, pork, steak, or tofu can be substituted for shrimp.
-Cut into bite-size pieces and cook as you would the shrimp, however, you'll need to add more time when sautéing, as they will not cook through as quickly as shrimp does.
+The dish comes together very quickly, and you won't have time to stop and chop or run to the pantry!Chicken, pork, steak, or tofu can be substituted for shrimp.
+Cut into bite-size pieces and cook as you would the shrimp; however, you'll need to add more time when sautéing, as they will not cook through as quickly as shrimp does.
 The Szechuan peppercorn powder is not 100% necessary, and the dish is still delicious without it.
-However, it does add the desirable 'slow heat' taste that is so distinct in Szechaun dishes.
+However, it does add the desirable 'slow heat' taste that is so distinct in Szechuan dishes.
 It can be ordered online or found at Asian markets.
 The sauce heats up nicely the next day in a skillet over low heat.
 Keep leftovers in an air-tight container in the fridge for up to 5 days.